BetonQuest/BetonQuest/documentation/User-Documentation/Reference.md

 - `lore` - text under the item's name.
 Default styling of lore is purple and italic.
 All underscores will be replaced with spaces and you can use `&` color codes.
 To make a new line use `;` character.
 If you require the item not to have lore at all, use `none` keyword.
 By default lore will match only if all lines are exactly the same.
 If you want to accept all items which contain specified lines (and/or more lines), add `lore-containing` argument to the instruction string.

-- `data` - data value of the item.
-An example of this would be different wool colors or damage of a pickaxe.
-You can require an exact value by specifying a number, or a value greater/less (and equal) than specified by adding `+`/`-` character at the end of the number.

 - `enchants` - a list of enchantments and their levels.
 Each enchantment consists of these things, separated by colons:
     - [name](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/enchantments/Enchantment.html)
     - level (a positive number)